twinfoundation/framework/packages/entity/docs/reference/interfaces/IComparator.md

 • **property**: keyof `T`

-The name of the property in the object to compare.
+The name of the property in the object to check.

 ___